 Bringing together businesswomen of diverse occupations to provide opportunities for them to help themselves and others grow personally and professionally through leadership, education, networking and national recognition.
 Meets 5:30 pm – 8:3- pm on the third Wednesday of each month.

-The Assistance Leaque is a nonprofit volunteer organization that develops and implements community based philanthropic projects.
+Assistance League is a nonprofit volunteer organization that develops and implements community based philanthropic programs.
 Chapter meetings are held on the second Monday of each month at 10:00 am.
 Visitors are welcome for coffee at 9:30 prior to the meeting.
-The Assistance League operates a thrift shop at its N Girard Street location.
-Hours of operations are Monday-Saturday 9:00am to 2:00pm (closed all of August).
+Assistance League operates a thrift shop at its N. Girard Street location.
+Hours of operations are Monday-Saturday 10:00 am to 2:00 pm.
+Contact ALHemacinto@verizon.net.

 1281 N State Street #A, San Jacinto CA 92583 • (951) 925-8281